replikativ/konserve/README.md

 - *very low overhead* protocol, including direct binary access for high throughput
 - *no additional dependencies and setup* required for IndexedDB in the browser and the file backend on the JVM
+- *avoids blocking io*, the filestore for instance will not block any thread on reading.
+Support for writing and other stores is in the pipeline.

 The protocol is used in production and originates as an elementary storage protocol for [replikativ](https://github.com/replikativ/replikativ).